 We want to celebrate the many examples of how meaningful participation is already having an impact across the services supporting young people.

 We are asking organisations and services to share your participation learning and successes with us.
-Selected case studies will be shared in Amplified E-Bulletins, webinars, resources and training.
+Selected case studies will be shared in Amplified E-Bulletins, webinars, resources, training and here in our Resources Hub.

 Training and Support